MOACChain/MOAC-DOCS/Docs/MicroChainFormation.rst

 **Requirements**

-To form a MicroChain, user needs to prepare at least three SCS to run the MicroChain and one VNODE to connect to MOAC netwrk.
+To form a MicroChain, user needs to prepare at least three SCS to run the MicroChain and one VNODE to connect to a MOAC netwrk.

 MOAC required each SCS has deposit when it registered the MicroChain.